-Cajun Broadband, Inc. ("Cajun Broadband / Applicant") was formed in 2017 by two energetic founders who recognized the need and the potential for locally sourced and serviced broadband internet in their home community.
+Cajun Broadband, Inc. ("Cajun Broadband / Applicant") was formed in 2017 (over 5 years) by two founding partners who recognized the need and the potential for locally sourced and serviced broadband internet in their home community.
 Frustrated by the inability and/or unwillingness of large telecommunication providers to offer their high-speed internet services to rural Acadiana, the founders of Cajun Broadband knew that a different approach would be necessary.
 Utilizing two towers with antennas and fixed wireless technology, they were able to provide high-quality internet service to their homes and eight other neighboring homes in rural Acadiana - where reliable, high-speed internet was unavailable.
 After launching the service for themselves and their immediate neighbors, Cajun Broadband began fielding an overwhelming number of inquiries from families and business owners throughout the region who were in desperate need of improved internet service.
 Cajun Broadband now services seven parishes with their fixed wireless service and has continued to expand its customer base by an average of ten percent every month.
-In 2019, Cajun Broadband formed Cajun Wireless - which allowed them to utilize established fiber network infrastructure to provide residential and commercial customers with fiber services, cellular, voice, and networking solutions in all 50 states.
+In 2019, Cajun Broadband formed C5G LLC - which allowed them to utilize established fiber network infrastructure to provide residential and commercial customers with fiber services, cellular, voice, and networking solutions in all 50 states.
 Today, Cajun Broadband stands ready to help realize the mission of the newly-formed Louisiana Office of Broadband Development & Connectivity by providing a capable, scalable, and local partner who can provide high-speed internet to underserved portions of the state.
-Since its founding in 2017, Cajun Broadband has demonstrated rapid, consistent, and scalable growth.
-In this time, Cajun Broadband has secured partnership agreements with 12 municipalities with almost 2,000 residential customers and hundreds of businesses in their customer base compared with the prior year with 2021 on track to show an even larger margin.
-Cajun Broadband has never completed or participated in an internet service infrastructure project funded by state or federal grant programs - and, as such, has never been a defendant in any criminal proceeding or civil litigation related to its participation in a stateor federally-funded infrastructure programs.
+Since its founding in 2017, Cajun Broadband has demonstrated rapid, consistent, and scalable growth - while completing more than 150 fiber and fixed wireless broadband hub projects in eight parishes.
+In this time, Cajun Broadband has secured partnership agreements with 12 municipalities with thousands of residential customers and hundreds of businesses in their customer base compared with the prior year.
+In July 2022, Cajun Broadband was granted stewardship of almost \$18 million in the first round of GUMBO grant funding - an award that will allow the company to provide local service and support for more than 6,000 new unserved/underserved residential and commercial customers throughout Louisiana.
+In one of the first uses of federal funding via the American Rescue Plan Act (ARPA) to support broadband in the state of Louisiana, Cajun Broadband is partnering with St. Martin Parish on a \$1.5 million fiber-to-the-home project, including more than 77,000 feet of fiber and provide service to almost 800 homes and businesses.
+Cajun Broadband has completed 1 federally funded FTTH project.
+Cajun Broadband has never been a defendant in any criminal proceeding or civil litigation related to its participation in a state- or federally-funded infrastructure programs.